Tier 1 Supports

 It goes without saying that we want to prevent the major "upsurges in targeted behaviors" that we hear about in the news: violent acts against teachers or other students, theft, bullying behavior, drug use, and the like.
 However, research has taught us that efforts to prevent these serious problems are more successful if the "host environment"—the school as a whole—supports the adoption and use of evidence-based practices.
 Practices that meet these criteria include teaching and rewarding students for complying with a small set of basic rules for conduct, such as "be safe," be responsible," and "be respectful."
 These rules translate into sets of expectations that differ according to various settings in the school.
 Thus, on the playground "be safe" means stay within boundaries and follow the rules of the game.
 In hallways and on stairs, it means to keep your hands and feet to yourself and to walk on the right side.
 Some parents and educators believe that students come to school knowing these rules of conduct, and that those who don't follow them simply should be punished.
 However, research and experience has taught us that systematically teaching behavioral expectations and rewarding students for following them is a much more positive approach than waiting for misbehavior to occur before responding.
 It also establishes a climate in which appropriate behavior is the norm.
 Finally, the use of Tier 1 support strategies has been shown to result in dramatic reductions in the number of students being sent to the office for discipline in elementary and middle schools across the United States and Canada.
-In effect, by teaching and encouraging positive student behavior (i.e., positive behavior support), we reduce the "white noise" of common but constant student disruption that distracts us from focusing intervention expertise on the more serious problems mentioned above.
+In effect, by teaching and encouraging positive student behavior (i.e., positive behavior intervention and support), we reduce the "white noise" of common but constant student disruption that distracts us from focusing intervention expertise on the more serious problems mentioned above.